khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 </div>
 <br>

 For each system installed, a text string icon is shown in the bottom of the screen.
-The status of each system is indicated by a colour of the background of the text string icon.
+The status of each system is indicated by the colour of the background of the text string icon.

 <table class="table">